 When you apply for a bank account, banks that use Early Warning Services might deny the application if they find negative information in your EWS records.

-Similar to the credit bureaus, EWS is subject to the Fair Credit Reporting Act, an important consumer law enforced by the Federal Trade Commission, a government consumer protection agency.
+Similar to the credit bureaus, EWS is subject to the Fair Credit Reporting Act (FCRA), an important consumer law enforced by the Federal Trade Commission, a government consumer protection agency.
 The FCRA protects consumer rights by allowing you to review your report and dispute incorrect items.

 Early Warning Services, LLC